-- Infiltration of cancer fighting T-cell lymphocytes into primary tumor and tumor microenvironment including peritoneal cavity, which is the primary site of metastasis of ovarian cancer; - Changes in local and systemic levels of immuno-stimulatory and immune-suppressive cytokines associated with tumor suppression and growth, respectively; and - Expression profile of a comprehensive panel of immune related genes in pre-treatment and IMNN-001-treated tumor tissue.
+- Infiltration of cancer fighting T-cell lymphocytes into primary tumor and tumor microenvironment including peritoneal fluid, which is the primary site of metastasis of ovarian cancer; - Changes in local and systemic levels of immuno-stimulatory and immune-suppressive cytokines associated with tumor suppression and growth, respectively; and - Expression profile of a comprehensive panel of immune related genes in pre-treatment and IMNN-001-treated tumors.

 During 2016 and 2017, we announced data from the first 14 patients in the OVATION 1 Study.
-On October 3, 2017, we announced final translational research and clinical data from the OVATION 1 Study.
+On October 3, 2017, we announced key translational research and clinical data from the OVATION 1 Study.

-Key translational research findings from all evaluable patients were consistent with the earlier reports from partial analysis of the data and are summarized below:
+Key translational research findings from all evaluable patients were consistent with the earlier reports from partial analysis and are summarized below:

-- The intraperitoneal treatment of IMNN-001 in conjunction with standard-of-care neoadjuvant chemotherapy ("NACT") resulted in dose-dependent increases in IL-12 and Interferon-gamma (IFNy) levels that were predominantly in the peritoneal fluid compartment with little to no changes observed in the patients' systemic circulation.
-These and other post-treatment changes including decreases in VEGF levels in peritoneal fluid were consistent with an IL-12 based immune mechanism; - Consistent with the previous partial reports, the effects observed in the Immunohistochemistry analysis were pronounced decreases in the density of immunosuppressive T-cell signals (Foxp3, PD-1, PDL-1, IDO-1) and increases in CD8+ cells in the tumor microenvironment; The ratio of CD8+ cells to immunosuppressive cells was increased in approximately 75% of patients, suggesting an overall shift in the tumor microenvironment from immunosuppressive to pro-immune stimulatory following treatment with IMNN-001.
-An increase in CD8+ to immunosuppressive T-cell populations was a leading indicator and believed to be a good predictor of improved OS; and - Analysis of peritoneal fluid by cell sorting, not reported before, showed a treatment-related decrease in the percentage of immunosuppressive T-cell (Foxp3+), which was consistent with the reduction of Foxp3+ T-cells in the primary tumor tissue, and a shift in tumor naïve CD8+ cell population to more efficient tumor killing memory effector CD8+ cells.
+- The intraperitoneal treatment of IMNN-001 in conjunction with standard-of-care neoadjuvant chemotherapy ("NAC") resulted in dose-dependent increases in IL-12 and Interferon-gamma (IFN γ) levels that were predominantly in the peritoneal compartment with little to no changes observed in the patients' systemic circulation.
+These and other post-treatment changes including decreases in VEGF levels in peritoneal fluid were consistent with an IL-12 based immune mechanism; - Consistent with the previous partial reports, the effects observed in the Immunohistochemistry analysis were decreases in the density of immunosuppressive T-cell signals (Foxp3, PD-1, PDL-1, IDO-1) and increases in CD8+ T-cells in the tumor microenvironment;

+The ratio of CD8+ cells to immunosuppressive cells was increased in approximately 75% of patients, suggesting an overall shift in the tumor microenvironment from immunosuppressive to pro-immune stimulatory following treatment with IMNN-001.
+An increase in the density of CD8+ T-cells in the tumor microenvironment and a shift in tumor microenvironment from immunosuppressive T-cell populations was a leading indicator and believed to be a good predictor of improved OS; and

+Analysis of peritoneal fluid by cell sorting, not reported before, showed a treatment-related decrease in the percentage of immunosuppressive T-cell (Foxp3+), which was consistent with the reduction of Foxp3+ T-cells in the primary tumor tissue, and a shift in tumor microenvironment from immunosuppressive T-cell population to more efficient tumor killing memory effector CD8+ cells.

 The Company also reported encouraging clinical data from the first 14 patients who completed treatment in the OVATION 1 Study.
-IMNN-001 plus standard chemotherapy produced no dose-limiting toxicities and positive dose dependent efficacy signals which correlate well with positive surgical outcomes as summarized below:
+IMNN-001 plus standard chemotherapy produced no dose-limiting toxicities and positive dose dependent efficacy signals were consistent with positive surgical outcomes as summarized below:

 - Of the 14 patients treated in the entire study, two patients demonstrated a complete response, 10 patients demonstrated a partial response, and two patients demonstrated stable disease, as measured by Response Evaluation Criteria in Solid Tumors ("RECIST") criteria.
 This translated to a 100% disease control rate and an 86% objective response rate ("ORR").
-Of the five patients treated in the highest dose cohort, there was a 100% ORR with one complete response and four partial responses; - 14 patients had successful resections of their tumors, with nine patients (64%) having a complete tumor resection ("R0"), which indicates a microscopically margin-negative resection in which no gross or microscopic tumor remains in the tumor bed.
-Seven out of eight (88%) patients in the highest two dose cohorts experienced a R0 surgical resection.
-All five patients treated at the highest dose cohort experienced a R0 surgical resection; and - All patients experienced a clinically significant decrease in their CA-125 protein levels as of their most recent study visit.
+For patients treated in the highest dose cohort, there was a 100% ORR with one complete response and four partial responses. - 14 patients had successful resections of their tumors, with nine patients (64%) having a complete tumor resection.
+This indicates a microscopically margin-negative resection in which no gross or microscopic tumor remains in the tumor bed.
+Of the eight (88%) patients in the highest two dose cohorts experienced a R0 surgical resection.
+All five patients treated in the highest dose cohort experienced a R0 surgical resection; and - All patients experienced a clinically significant decrease in their CA-125 protein levels as of their most recent study visit.
 CA-125 was used to monitor certain cancers during and after treatment.
-CA-125 was present in greater concentrations in ovarian cancer cells than in other cells.
+CA-125 was present in greater concentrations in tumor cells than in other cells.